 - Kyogre with Waterfall and Surf

 The rebalance of Shadow Pokémon rescued from Team GO Rocket make them excellent glass cannons.
-Not only are their stats boosted, but during special events, it's possible to change their moves.
+Not only are their stats boosted, but during special events or with Elite TMs, it's possible to change their moves.
 If you happen to have any of the following Pokémon with the right moveset, they will work very well in this Raid:

 How many players does it take to beat Moltres in Pokémon Go?

-Although it is technically possible for two Trainers with top counters to take on Moltres alone, you may need three or more if you're lower level or missing the top counters.
-Weather Conditions that could play into this battle include:
+Although it is possible for two high level Trainers to take on Moltres under the best conditions, you may need three or four if you're lower level or missing the top counters.

-- Sunny/Clear weather will boost Moltres' Fire type attacks.
+- Sunny/Clear Weather will boost Moltres' Fire type attacks.

 Questions about Moltres in Pokémon Go?